s1323019/S350F/README.md

 Need to create a database called s350f in MySql
 Then import s350f.sql
 database url should be jdbc:mysql://localhost:3306/s350f
-database User must be root
+database User must be named root
 database Password must be no password

 3.